 Things to do in Sanur

-By the beach at Sanur, there is also the peaceful Power of Now Oasis yoga studio – perfect for yoga fans like me.
+By the beach at Sanur, there is also the peaceful Power of Now Oasis yoga studio.
+It’s perfect for yoga fans like me.

-From Sanur you can also take a boat to Nusa Lembongan and Nusa Penida, which are among the best places in Bali for scuba diving.
+From Sanur you can also take a boat to Nusa Lembongan and Nusa Penida, great places in Bali for scuba diving.
 Incredible underwater sights there include sunken Buddha statues.
 On Lembongan Island, you can spend a blissful day just relaxing in the Mushroom Bay area.

 Where to stay in Sanur